milena-sosic/SRPOL/README.md

 ### Text Segmentation
 The primary goal of splitting text into segments is to help in improving the polarity scoring for the long text with mixed sentiments detected on the containing segments.
-SRPOL assess the polarity score for each segment (sentence) of a particular text and using a majority rule approach we predict a new sentiment score.
+SRPOL assess the polarity score for each segment (sentence) of a particular text and using a majority rule approach, predicts sentiment score for the given text:

 ```math
 P_{text} = \frac{\sum_{i}w_{i} * P_{s}^{i}}{\sum_{i}w_{i}}, i \in [1, S]